KeironO/pyvec/README.md

 ## What can it do now?

-* Convert images into arrays
+* Convert images into vectors
 * That's about it... for now!